Bonaventure: Philosophy

-Bonaventure wrote on almost every subject treated by the Scholastics (see Scholasticism) and his writings are substantial.
+Bonaventure wrote on almost every subject treated by the Scholastics and his writings are substantial.
 A great number of them deal with faith in Christ, God and theology.
 No work of Bonaventure's is exclusively philosophical, a striking illustration of the mutual interpenetration of philosophy and theology that is a distinguishing mark of the Scholastic period.

 Much of Bonaventure's philosophical thought shows a considerable influence by Augustine of Hippo, so much so that De Wulf considers him the best medieval representative of Augustinianism.
 Bonaventure adds Aristotelian principles to the Augustinian doctrine, especially in connection with the illumination of the intellect and the composition of human beings and other living creatures in terms of matter and form.
 Augustine, who had introduced into the west many of the doctrines that would define scholastic philosophy, was a critically important source of Bonaventure's Platonism.
-The mystic Dionysius the Areopagite was another notable influence.
+The mystic pseudo-Dionysius the Areopagite was another notable influence.

-In philosophy Bonaventure presents a marked contrast to his contemporaries, Roger Bacon, Albert the Great, and Thomas Aquinas.
+In philosophy, Bonaventure presents a marked contrast to his contemporaries, Roger Bacon, Albert the Great, and Thomas Aquinas.
 While these may be taken as representing, respectively, physical science yet in its infancy, and Aristotelian scholasticism in its most perfect form, Bonaventure presents the mystical and Platonizing mode of speculation that had already, to some extent, found expression in Hugo and Richard of St. Victor, Alexander of Hales, and in Bernard of Clairvaux.
 To him, the purely intellectual element, though never absent, is of inferior interest when compared with the living power of the affections or the heart.